ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 {:pre: .pre}

-# Creating custom toolchains
+# Creating custom toolchain templates
 {: #toolchains_custom}

-Improve your DevOps workflow by creating a custom toolchain.
+Improve your DevOps workflow by creating a custom toolchain template.
 You can get started quickly with an existing toolchain template, or create a toolchain that includes just the integrations you need.
 You can add or remove your toolchain's integrations at any time.
 {:shortdesc}

 You can [create and deploy a toolchain](/docs/toolchains/toolchains_setup.html){: new_window} in several ways.
 After you create a custom toolchain, you can share it by using a [Deploy to {{site.data.keyword.Bluemix_notm}} button](/docs/develop/deploy_button.html){: new_window}.